Coahuiltecan: Language

+The Karankawa and Tonkawa were possibly linguistically related to the Coahuiltecan.

 Population

-Over more than 300 years of Spanish colonial history, their explorers and missionary priests recorded the names of more than one thousand bands or ethnic groups.
-Band names and their composition doubtless changed frequently, and bands often identified by geographic features or locations.
+Over more than 300 years of Spanish colonial history, their explorers and missionary priests recorded the names of more than 1000 bands or ethnic groups.
+Band names and their composition doubtless changed frequently, and bands were often identified by geographic features or locations.
 Most of the bands apparently numbered between 100 and 500 people.
 The total population of non-agricultural Indians, including the Coahuiltecan, in northeastern Mexico and neighboring Texas at the time of first contact with the Spanish has been estimated by two different scholars as 86,000 and 100,000.
 Possibly 15,000 of these lived in the Rio Grande delta, the most densely populated area.
-In 1757 a small group of African blacks was also recorded as living in the delta, apparently refugees from slavery.
+In 1757, Spanish chroniclers recorded a small group of Africans living in the delta, apparently refugees from slavery.

 Smallpox and slavery decimated the Coahuiltecan in the Monterrey area by the mid-17th century.
 Due to their remoteness from the major areas of Spanish expansion, the Coahuiltecan in Texas may have suffered less from introduced European diseases and slave raids than did the indigenous populations in northern Mexico.
 But, the diseases spread through contact among indigenous peoples with trading.
 After a Franciscan Roman Catholic Mission was established in 1718 at San Antonio, the indigenous population declined rapidly, especially from smallpox epidemics beginning in 1739.
-Most groups disappeared before 1825, with their survivors absorbed by other indigenous and mestizo populations of Texas or Mexico.
+Most groups disappeared before 1825, with their survivors absorbed by other Indigenous and mestizo populations of Texas or Mexico.

 Culture and subsistence

+Settlement and housing

-In the words of one scholar, Coahuiltecan culture represents "the culmination of more than 11,000 years of a way of life that had successfully adapted to the climate, resources of south Texas.”
-The peoples shared the common traits of being non-agricultural and living in small autonomous bands, with no political unity above the level of the band and the family.
-They were nomadic hunter-gatherers, carrying their few possessions on their backs as they moved from place to place to exploit sources of food that might be available only seasonally.
-At each campsite, they built small circular huts with frames of four bent poles, which they covered with woven mats.
-They wore little clothing.
-At times, they came together in large groups of several bands and hundreds of people, but most of the time their encampments were small, consisting of a few huts and a few dozen people.
-Along the Rio Grande, the Coahuiltecan lived more sedentary lives, perhaps constructing more substantial dwellings and using palm fronds as a building material.
+Texas historian Jennifer Logan wrote that Coahuiltecan culture represents "the culmination of more than 11,000 years of a way of life that had successfully adapted to the climate and resources of south Texas.”
+The peoples shared the common traits of not farming, living in small autonomous bands, and having no political unity above the level of the band and extended family.
+They were nomadic hunter-gatherers, who carried few possessions on their backs as they adaptively moved to acquire seasonal food sources without depleting them.
+At campsites, they built small circular huts with frames of four bent poles, which they covered with woven mats.
+Adapted to the warm climate, they wore minimal clothing.
+At times, bands came together in large groups of hundreds of people, but most of the time their encampments were small, consisting of a few homes with a few dozen people.
+Along the Rio Grande, some Coahuiltecan lived more sedentary lives, perhaps constructing more substantial dwellings and using palm fronds as a building material.